guilhermegscastro/Commercial-Mortgage-Model-/README.md

 - Admin – Supporting assumptions.

-## Author
+## 📎 References

+* Confessions of a Real Estate Entrepreneur - Book by James A. Randel
+* Commercial Real Estate Finance Specialist Course | CFI

+---

-This case study was developed as part of a commercial real estate finance and risk management project, showcasing expertise in financial services, credit analysis, and real estate modeling.
+✅ This case study was developed as part of a commercial real estate finance and risk management project, showcasing expertise in financial services, credit analysis, and real estate modeling.

+---